 Whilst I type this, I realise that I need to declutter my physical and emotional space.
 Decluttering is a tough but necessary process because how else can we remain healthy in every sense of the word and grow?
 It is good to remove the things, thoughts and people that no longer serve us.
+Physical spaces can be transformed and made to feel more positive by adding personal touches such as new lights, cushions, or decorating a coffee table.
 Swimming in a pool of toxicity is not the way to thrive nor, is it the way to live.

 I’m a big fan of planning things or events in your life.
 Planning can keep us on track if there are certain goals we would like to accomplish.
 What is not great is over planning.
 How can you enjoy life and be spontaneous if you have everything planned to the last detail?
 It takes away the magic of life and you become a human doer instead of a human being.

 My final point in this how to look after your mental wellbeing guide is to have some sort of spirituality.
 This could be going to a place of worship, lighting candles in your bedroom, meditating, walking in nature or taking a moment each day to be quiet.
 It is whatever and however, you choose it to be.
 We are more than just a mind and body, we have depth baby!